AllenHark Relay — Client Integration Guide

 Minimum Tip Amount

-AllenHark Relay requires a minimum tip for each relay request:
+AllenHark Relay requires a minimum tip for each transaction:

 • Minimum: 0.001 SOL (1,000,000 lamports)